bcmichael/RNMR-Docs/docs/command/full_command.md

 Argument | Description | Equation
 -------- | ----------- | --------
+ABS      | Replaces the top of stack with its absolute value | (TOS)=ABS(TOS) EXP2     | Replaces the top of stack with 2 raised to the power given by the top of the stack.
+The operand must be no greater than 30. | (TOS)=2^(TOS)
-ABS      | Replaces the top of stack with its absolute value | (TOS)=ABS(TOS) NEG      | Replaces the top of stack with its negative. | (TOS)=-(TOS).
+LOG2     |  Replaces the top of stack with its base 2 logarithm.
+The operand must be greater than 0. | (TOS)=LOG2(TOS) NEG      | Replaces the top of stack with its negative. | (TOS)=-(TOS).

 Binary Arithmetic Operators: